anonymous12-lab/seq-to-seq-decision-aware-mrg/README.md

 # Results
 ![Table 1.](https://github.com/anonymous12-lab/seq-to-seq-decision-aware-mrg/blob/main/evaluate_R_C.png)
 Table 1.
-Are results with respect to F1 score and overall accuracy for decision prediction, where S → sentiment and H → uncertainty score.
+Are results with respect to F1 score for the both the labels and overall accuracy for decision prediction, where S → sentiment and H → uncertainty score.

 ![Table 2.](https://github.com/anonymous12-lab/seq-to-seq-decision-aware-mrg/blob/main/evaluate_Seq.png)
-Model scores for automatic evaluation metrics.
+Table 2.
+Are the scores for automatic evaluation metrics for seq-to-seq.
 The output is the average of all the scores in the test set.
 R and P refers to recall and precision.